krues8dr/SafeObj/README.md

 Works client-side on most major browsers without any polyfills.
 Great for use with your favorite javascript chart library!

+This work is public domain, free for use and modification without restriction.

 ```
 let SafeObj = require('./safeobj.js');